 Translation quality is usually hard to assess.
 How do you determine whether your translations are best represented by an automated translation service or a human translator?

 I could list the benefits of a 100% human translation, but you would much better judge the machine translation of the leading translation service DeepL yourself in an A-B comparison to the showcase translation of BlacKKite.

 The fees for a machine translation service are charged as a fixed monthly rate (DeepL) or per translated character (Google & Microsoft).
-These rates obviously exclude the cost for translation editing.
+These rates obviously exclude the cost for translation revision.
 Compared to my translation rates, machine translation seems cheaper.

 Free of charge translation is also available when you use a (limited) web service and are willing to surrender your data to help train and improve the translation algorithm.
 Your data is the currency you pay in.

 The result of a machine translation service trained with a bilingual corpus continues to refer to that very corpus.
 One could argue that the translation computer gives a cleverly formed stupid answer to a complicated question.
 For translators, the answer is not necessarily black or white.
 They know when to avoid or rather emphasize gray areas.

 I use terminology very consistently, for example, when machine parts in a maintenance manual refer to a drawing.
 In contrast, in a blog post about the differences between the translations of translation engines and human translators, I use a variety of synonyms for the term machine translation to keep readers engaged.

 - Difference in format